jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/050-chords-from-melodies.md

 is to add a bass note on the lowest-pitched (6th) string by playing the note at the same fret as the 1st string.
 The 1st and 6th strings are tuned to the same note in different octaves.
-It doesn't sound good for a bass line to be played in unison with the melody line too much, but it can sound good occasionally.
+This can be effective when done on the first beat of a phrase, though it doesn't sound good for a bass line to be played in unison with the melody line too much.

-For more flexibility adding chords to melodies, learn treble triads.
+To add more variety to the bass line, see

-See {% include chapter-link.html slug="treble-triads" %} for details.
+For more flexibility adding chords to melodies, see {% include chapter-link.html slug="treble-triads" %} for details.

 For more information about what chords sound good together and harmonizing a melody,